Quickstart Guide#

 When the application is run for a model which does not have an existing engine file, it may take up to a few minutes (depending on the platform and the model) for the file generation and the application launch.
 For later runs, these generated engine files can be reused for faster loading.

-dGPU Setup for Ubuntu
+dGPU for Ubuntu#

 This section explains how to use DeepStream SDK on a x86 machine.

-Run the deepstream-app (the reference application)
+Run the deepstream-app (the reference application)#

 • Navigate to the configs/deepstream-app directory on the development kit.

-$ cd /opt/nvidia/deepstream/deepstream-7.0/samples/configs/deepstream-app
+$ cd /opt/nvidia/deepstream/deepstream-8.0/samples/configs/deepstream-app

 • Enter the following command to run the reference application: